SeulkeeLee123/EHR_machine_learning_AS_TNFi/README.md

 Unlike ANN, RF, and XGBoost, the two files only include performances of each iteration.

 ## Fixing the seed number
 For further analysis, the best performing model has to be found.
-The performances are changed a little bit according to the seed number used in
+The performances are changed a little bit according to the seed number used in cross validation.
+To calculate confidence intervals and feature importances, we have to fix the seed number.

 ## Change the path of input and output files of the codes.